-So now that many of us have sketched out our year and have done some thinking about the sequence of instruction, resources we have at our disposal, and so on–it’s time to start considering the math culture we want our classroom to have.
+So now that many of us have sketched out our year and have done some thinking about the sequence of instruction, resources we have at our disposal, and so on–it’s time to start considering the math culture and math talk we want our classroom to have.
 This is a little less tangible than writing things down on a calendar, so I have a little food for thought as you ponder this idea.

 I have a few tips on how to get started if this is new for you!

 1. Post sentence stems somewhere that students can easily access and you can point to for support.
 This is the display in my room…I just printed big letters (two per page) to spell “accountable talk” and then made the speech bubbles.
 You can grab them for free HERE if you want.
 I have another set of posters for free in my store by clicking HERE.
 Hopefully one will work for you if you need something like this!

 2. Focus on partner talk and then move to bigger groups.
 I love using my “talk starters” to help students learn to listen, ask follow up questions, piggy back off ideas, and so on.
 You can easily make these on index cards, but I like to have a big set at my fingertips, so I created THIS SET so I can work discussion practice into my daily routine–not just in math class.

 3. Point out examples of good collaborative talk or areas for growth.
 By noticing things like “Malinda did a nice job of piggybacking off your comment.
 Does anyone else want to add on?” or “Remember, if you don’t understand her explanation, you can say things like ‘Could you please repeat that?’ or ‘I didn’t understand the part about…'”.
 Sometimes bringing these examples to students’ attention helps make it all more clear.
 Also, this really contributes to the climate in your classroom.

 - Show how to DO math is less important than showing how you approach math and the decision making you go through when doing math.

 - Showing how math concepts are related to each other is as important as modeling each concept alone